kona-13/JP-Vocab-GUI/README.md

 I used this font - so you will probably need it: https://fonts.google.com/noto/specimen/Noto+Sans+JP

 A guide on how to add the font: https://support.microsoft.com/en-us/office/add-a-font-b7c5f17c-4426-4b53-967f-455339c564c1

+Plan to add:

+1.)
+A sorting algorithm of sorts so that you see words you have just seen and found hard again sooner